4 Minute Read

 One of the pillars of green building is finding ways to incorporate reclaimed or recycled materials into projects.
 This trend is gaining momentum, with more U.S. cities implementing deconstruction policies for older structures containing valuable reusable materials.
 Successful projects lead the way, such as the Kendeda Building at Georgia Tech, which incorporated 25,000 linear feet of wood reclaimed from Atlanta’s film sets.

 Prefabricated and modular construction is taking off due to its efficiency and sustainability advantages.
 Both of these construction methods utilize streamlined additive manufacturing tactics that minimize waste.
 Prefab construction also creates less noise pollution and uses less energy than traditional construction methods.

 Sustainable construction starts with implementing everyday solutions that reduce waste and optimize the use of every resource.
 Through innovative tools like construction management software, construction teams can become more sustainable while improving their operations and reducing expenses.

-Companies in every corner of the industry are already seeing the advantages connected software can offer for green building initiatives.
+Companies in every corner of the industry are already seeing the positive impacts of construction technology for green building initiatives.
 Digital tools can make a huge difference on any project, from more effective teamwork to unrivaled cost savings and carbon footprint reduction.
 Construction businesses that utilize management software and other pro-sustainability technology may even be able to earn prestigious green building certifications.